Beyond Shadowgate

 Beyond Shadowgate is a TurboGrafx CD sequel to the 1987 Mac and MacVenture game Shadowgate.
 Unlike its predecessor, Beyond Shadowgate is a classical point-and-click adventure viewed from a platform perspective.

 A 14 by 19 inch poster by veteran role-playing game artist Jim Holloway, who also created the game's opening and closing animation sequences, was folded inside the jewel case for the game.

 Plot

 The player controls Prince Erik, the descendant of the hero from the first game, Lord Jair.
 When Prince Erik returns to his home country, he finds out about his father's murder.
 The Prince is framed by the minister of the late king, who imprisons him where the adventure starts.

 Gameplay

 As in Shadowgate, the player must solve a series of puzzles throughout the castle in order to proceed to the end of the game.
 Prince Erik can move around, examine, manipulate, and take objects.
 Commands also allow ducking and punching.
 Traps and puzzles may cause the death of the character if they are not correctly solved.

+Development

+The game was very loosely based on a design document for a NES game of the same name.
+As stated by one of the original designers of Shadowgate, Dave Marsh, the game lacked a player base since it was the sole installment of the series available on the platform.
+The NES game was eventually released in 2024 for the PC.